Ahmad Shah Massoud: Peace and power-sharing agreement (1992)

 "It seems to me that you don't want to join the leaders in Peshawar nor stop your threat, and you are planning to enter Kabul ... in that case I must defend the people.

 At that point Osama bin Laden, trying to mediate, urged Hekmatyar to "go back with your brothers" and to accept a compromise.
 Bin Laden reportedly "hated Ahmad Shah Massoud".
-Bin Laden was involved in ideological and personal disputes with Massoud and had sided with Gulbuddin Hekmatyar against Massoud in the inner-Afghan conflict since the late 1980s.
-But Hekmatyar refused to accept a compromise, confident that he would be able to gain sole power in Afghanistan.
+Bin Laden was involved in ideological and personal disputes with Massoud, and had sided with Gulbuddin Hekmatyar against Massoud in the inner-Afghan conflict since the late 1980s.
+However, Hekmatyar refused to accept a compromise, confident that he would be able to gain sole power in Afghanistan.

 On April 24, 1992, the leaders in Peshawar agreed on and signed the Peshawar Accord, establishing the post-communist Islamic State of Afghanistan – which was a stillborn 'state' with a paralyzed 'government' right from its inception, until its final succumbing in September 1996.
 The creation of the Islamic State was welcomed though by the General Assembly of the United Nations and the Islamic State of Afghanistan was recognized as the legitimate entity representing Afghanistan until June 2002, when its successor, the Islamic Republic of Afghanistan, was established under the interim government of Hamid Karzai.
 Under the 1992 Peshawar Accord, the Defense Ministry was given to Massoud while the Prime Ministership was given to Hekmatyar.
 Hekmatyar refused to sign.
 With the exception of Hekmatyar's Hezb-e Islami, all of the other Peshawar resistance parties were unified under this peace and power-sharing accord in April 1992.